Which countries have embraced a 4-day workweek and how’s it going?

 The UK to start a six-month programme in June

-A six-month pilot programme launched in January is recruiting companies to study the impact of shorter working hours on businesses’ productivity and the well-being of their workers, as well as the impact on the environment and gender equality.
+A six-month pilot programme - the biggest trial of its kind - launched in January is recruiting companies to study the impact of shorter working hours on businesses’ productivity and the well-being of their workers, as well as the impact on the environment and gender equality.

-About 30 companies have signed up so far for the programme, which begins in June this year and is being run by researchers at Cambridge and Oxford Universities and Boston College, as well as the non-profit advocacy groups 4 Day Week Global, the 4 Day Week UK Campaign and the UK think tank Autonomy.
+As of April 4, 60 companies with some 3,000 employees have signed up so far for the programme, which begins in June this year and is being run by researchers at Cambridge and Oxford Universities and Boston College, as well as the non-profit advocacy groups 4 Day Week Global, the 4 Day Week UK Campaign and the UK think tank Autonomy.

 Under the reform, employees will be allowed to work up to 9.5 hours a day – the equivalent of 9 am to 6.30 pm – meaning they will be able to squash a week of work into four longer days.